chrisgrieser/shimmering-obsidian/docs/Note-related Features.md

 ## Scratchpad
 **🆕 `oo` or `triggered via hotkey`: Append to your Scratchpad Note**
 - Quickly add text to the note set in the [workflow configuration](Workflow%20Configuration.md#note-related-features) `scratchpad_note_path`.
-This command is basically a quick version of the `fn + ↵` mode of the [Alfred-based Quick Switcher](Alfred-based%20Quick%20Switcher.md#search-for-notes).
+(This command is basically a quicker version of the `fn + ↵` mode of the [Alfred-based Quick Switcher](Alfred-based%20Quick%20Switcher.md#search-for-notes).)
 	- When using `oo foobar`, will append `foobar` to the note.
 	- When triggered via hotkey, will append the current selection.
+	- 🆕 When you append `#foobar` to `scratchpad_note_path` (e.g. `Inbox/Scratchpad-Note#Thoughts`), the text will be added below the heading "foobar" located in that note.
 - The text set in the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher) `scratchpad_append_prefix` will be inserted in front of the input text.
-	- 💡 Using `- [ ]` enables you to add cards to a Kanban Note.
 - If the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher) `open_after_appending` is set to `true`, will open the scratchpad afterwards.
+- 💡 Using `- [ ]` as prefix and inserting below a specific heading enables you to add cards to a Kanban Board.

 ## Daily Notes
 **`od`: Open & Append to today's daily note [settings].**